PTM-POSE Reference#

 - residue: str

-Given the flanking sequences for a PTM resulting from a specific splice event, plot the differences between the two sequences, coloring the changing residues in red.
-If dPSI is also provided, will add an arrow to the plot indicating the direction of change
+- Given the flanking sequences for a PTM resulting from a specific splice event, plot the differences between the two sequences, coloring the changing residues in red.
+If dPSI is also provided, will add an arrow to the plot indicating the direction of change - Parameters:

 - inclusion_seq: str